-Employee internet usage monitoring can be a very useful tool in the workplace.
-Monitoring can save your company money that would have been lost to cyberloafing, poor time-tracking, and other productivity issues.
+A tool that lets you monitor employee internet usage can offer immediate return-on-investment.
+For only $29/year/user, InterGuard customer report seeing an ROI of more than 42x by saving work hours (time = money) that would have been lost to cyber-loafing, poor time-tracking, and other productivity issues.
 It can also prevent security issues like malware, phishing attempts, and corporate espionage.

 Internet usage monitoring software can help keep employees’ minds off entertainment and on their work.